kvvloten/samba_integrations/README.md

-# Integrations for Samba Active Directory
+# Integrations with Samba Active Directory

 **DISCLAIMER: Use of anything provided here is at you own risk!**